Warm Chris

-Warm Chris is the fourth studio album by the New Zealand independent folk artist, Aldous Harding, released on March 25, 2022 by 4AD.
-The album's release was preceded by two singles, "Lawn" and "Fever".
+Warm Chris is the fourth studio album by the New Zealand indie folk singer-songwriter Aldous Harding, released on 25 March 2022 by 4AD.
+The album peaked at number-one on the New Zealand Albums chart.
+Its release was preceded by two singles, "Lawn" and "Fever".
+Two subsequent singles from Warm Chris, charted on the New Zealand Hot Singles Chart, with "Tick Tock" peaking at No. 31, and "Ennui" peaking at No. 40.

+Composition

+Musically, Warm Chris has been described as baroque pop, "endearingly introspective" folk-pop, and freak folk/"gentle" psychedelic folk.

 Critical reception

 In a review for Pitchfork, Sophie Kemp gave the album a positive review, praising it as showcasing "some of Harding's best songwriting yet".